 Attempted Move Away from ‘The Big Five’

 As discussed in this article the ‘Big Five’ species (cod, haddock, prawns, tuna and salmon) dominate the plates of UK consumers, account for around 60% of all seafood consumed in Britain.
 However, celebrity chefs such as Hugh Fearnley-Whittingstall have promoted the consumption of other species such as mackerel, gurnard, pollock, coalfish and dab.
 The theory is that moving public tastes away from the overexploited Big Five and therefore allowing these species to recover, while the fishing pressure is spread across less exploited stocks.
-However, these campaigns often have the effect of increasing overall fish consumption.
-For example Waitrose reported that following Fearnley-Whittingstall’s work fish sales of bass, whiting, brill and pollock had gone up, while sales of the Big Five had remained “steady” with Asda stated that mackerel sales were up 69% but cod and haddock sales (two key species of the Big Five) had also increased.
-While the attempt to move consumers away from the Big Five species is laudable, and logical, it does not appear to work in the way intended, and instead seems to act as a giant advert for eating fish generally, pushing sales of all species (Big Five or not) upwards.
+Unfortunately these campaigns often have the effect of increasing overall fish consumption.
+For example Waitrose reported that following Fearnley-Whittingstall’s campaign sales of bass, whiting, brill and pollock had gone up as intended but sales of the Big Five species had remained “steady.”
+Asda stated that mackerel sales were up 69% but cod and haddock sales (two key species of the Big Five) had also increased.
+While the attempt to move consumers away from the Big Five species is laudable, and logical, it does not appear to work in the way intended.
+Instead it seems to act as a very effective advert for eating fish generally, pushing sales of all species (Big Five included) upwards.